jameshfisher/jameshfisher.com/_posts/2017-02-14-unix-in-sql.md

   - processes
   - programming
 taggedAt: '2024-03-26'
+summary: >-
+  UNIX represents various system components, like processes, file descriptors, and memory, using in-memory data structures that can be modeled as relational database tables.
 ---

 UNIX is full of tables.
 When we talk about "processes", we're really referring to "rows in a process table."
 When we talk about "file descriptors", we're really referring to "rows in a per-process file descriptor table".
 There are other tables, too: a global file table, an inode table, routing tables, a mount table, page tables, and other tables I don't know about.